Representations of Lie Algebras by non-Skewselfadjoint Operators in Hilbert Space: Introduction

 Starting with the work \cite{Liv78,Liv79inv,Liv79wav} of M. S. Liv\v{s}ic (see also \cite{LivYan}), these methods were generalized to the case of several, say $d$, commuting operators; see the book \cite{LKMV} and the papers \cite{V1,V3,BV}.
 The role of an operator colligation is taken over by a commutative $d$-operator vessel which is associated to a conservative overdetermined linear input/state/output system on ${\mathbb R}^d$.
 This system is equipped with compatibility conditions for the input and output signals, and the frequency domain analysis leads to the transfer function, called the joint characteristic function of the vessel, which is a map of certain sheaves on the so called discriminant variety of the vessel holomorphic outside of the joint spectrum of the operators.
 In particular, in \cite{V1} and \cite{V3} (see also \cite[Ch.\ 10--12]{LKMV}), the second author constructed triangular models for pairs of commuting operators with finite dimensional imaginary parts, effectively solving the inverse problem for commutative two-operator vessels.

+In this paper we propose to generalize and apply the classical methods described above to the study of non skew-selfadjoint representations of real finite dimensional Lie algebras.
+To this end we generalize the notion of a colligation/vessel to the non-commutative setting and develop the theory of associated shift invariant conservative systems on the associated simply connected Lie group.
+We then develop the analogs of frequency domain theory and characteristic function.
+We then demonstrate an application of this theory to non skew-selfadjoint representations of the Lie algebra of the $ax+b$-group.

-The time-dependent and/or non-commutative cases were considered by H. Gauchman \cite{G1,G2,G3,G4,G5} in a very general setting of connections on Hilbert bundles on smooth manifold, with an application to Lie groups and their Lie algebras, by M. S. Liv\v{s}ic \cite{Liv01}, and by D. Alpay, A. Melnikov and the second author \cite{AMV2009,Mel2011}; see also \cite{LivVak74,Waks} and \cite[Ch.\ 2]{LKMV}.
+The time-dependent and/or non-commutative cases were also considered by H. Gauchman \cite{G1,G2,G3,G4,G5} in a very general setting of connections on Hilbert bundles on smooth manifold, with an application to Lie groups and their Lie algebras, by M. S. Liv\v{s}ic \cite{Liv01}, and by D. Alpay, A. Melnikov and the second author \cite{AMV2009,Mel2011}; see also \cite{LivVak74,Waks} and \cite[Ch.\ 2]{LKMV}.

-In the first section of this paper we will present a more specific construction of vessels associated to a given Lie algebra and their associated overdetermined left invariant systems on the corresponding simply connected Lie group.
-We will formulate necessary and sufficient input and output compatibility conditions for the systems, and tie them to the continuous cohomology of the Lie group and the cohomology of the Lie algebra.